 The Ancient Wisdom Newsletter

 Branding & Illustration Services

 Starting a successful online business starts with having a strong brand identity system.
-Whether your new to business or you have been around for 100 years you need a logo, and branding assets to help gain trust with your customers.
+Whether you're new to business or you've been around for 100 years, you need a logo and branding assets to help you gain trust with your customers.
 I can help bring your business to life.

 The Ancient Wisdom Newsletter

-Every week I send out a newsletter the breaks down the success of the most famous people, leaders, and businesses into systems that you can use.
+Every week, I send out a newsletter that breaks down the success of the most famous people, leaders, and businesses into systems you can use.

-In addition to the Ancient Wisdom Newsletter I have guides that answer the frequently asked questions I get about design, online business, history, and how to become more successful.
-100% free and available 24/7.
+In addition to the Ancient Wisdom Newsletter, I have free guides that answer the frequently asked questions about design, online business, history, and how to become more successful.

 Youtube Channel

-Every week I publish a youtube video covering different design, history, or business topics.
-Learn how to reverse engineer success one-on-one with me every week on my YouTube channel.
+I publish a YouTube video every week covering different design, history, or business topics.
+On my channel, you can learn how to reverse engineer success one-on-one with me every week.

+The Ancient Wisdom Newsletter